mpi-forum/mpi-forum.github.io/MPI_3.1_main_page.md

 ### Document Intergration Process and Chaper Committee Responsibilities

 Chapter committees will be responsible for integrating and reviewing all changes into the standard document.
 For already voted in tickets, errata items, and ticket 0 changes, this process can start immediately, at the latest, though, this work needs to be done between the September and December meetings.
-For this, one member of eacg chapter committee (the chair a designee) will have write access to the MPI 3.1 tree.
+For this, one member of each chapter committee (the chair a designee) will have write access to the MPI 3.1 tree.

 We decided to no longer use the Latex change macros for adding the new text, since those led to bad document quality (feel free to still use them for working group documents and ticket presentations - I am just talking about the main document).
 Instead we will rely on \"svn diff\" for change tracking.
 To make this work, please don't reflow any text!
 Also, please make sure you follow the document instructions contained in the MPI document repository (see README) to make sure we get a consistent document.